Jacarte/jacarte.github.io/_posts/2021-11-01-HandMadeWasmDeploInFastly.md

 layout: post
 title: How to deploy hand made Wasm code in Fastly Compute@Edge (Work in progress).
 date: 2021-01-11 13:32:20 +0300
-description: I write a little tutorial about how to use Fastly Rust boilerplate to deploy custom hand written Wasm code.
+description: How to deploy your first Fastly's Compute@Edge service ?
+How to deploy custom Wasm to it ? ... and a little bit of metaprogramming with Rust.

 fig-caption: # Add figcaption (optional)
 tags: [Rust, WebAssembly, asm, metaprograming]